lttng/lttng-docs/contents/nuts-and-bolts/intro.md

 <a href="https://www.gnu.org/software/gdb/" class="ext">GNU debugger
 (GDB)</a>, which is an essential tool for developers to find and fix bugs.
-But even the best debugger won't help make your software run faster, and nowadays, faster softwares means either more work done by the same hardware, or cheaper hardware for the same work.
+But even the best debugger won't help make your software run faster, and nowadays, faster software means either more work done by the same hardware, or cheaper hardware for the same work.

 A _profiler_ is often the tool of choice to identify performance